adonev/CompPDEs/Lectures.md

 ### 6. (Oct 27th and Nov 3rd) (Pseudo)Spectral Methods for Periodic Evolution Equations

 Before coming to class, please review material from Numerical Methods II on Fourier Transforms including FFTs (here are some [notes from Leslie Greengard](Lectures/NMII_Leslie_FFT.pdf), and here is [my own lecture on Fourier series and the FFT](Lectures/Lecture-FFT.handout.pdf)).
-You will also need background material from Numerical Methods I on orthogonal polynomials (Chebyshev or Legendre), including both interpolation and quadrature.

 You should also review ahead of class sections 1 and 2 in [my notes on spectral methods for PDEs](Lectures/Lecture-Spectral.handout.pdf); we will go through sections 3 and 4 in class; section 4 explains how to use FFTs to compute Chebyshev series.
 See also these [short notes on handling the unmatched mode](Lectures/SolutionPseudoKdV.pdf) for even-sized grids.
 There are some subtle issues with spectral differentiation, as discused in detail in these [technical notes by Steven G. Johnson](Lectures/SpectralDerivatives_FFT.pdf), as well as with aliasing, as discussed in these [selected pages on aliasing](Lectures/Aliasing.pdf) from the detailed [notes on pseudospectral methods by Denys Dutykh](https://arxiv.org/abs/1606.05432v1).
 For the approximation theory behind using Fourier series as an approximation to periodic functions, see sections 2,3 and 4 in the paper ["Extension of Chebfun to periodic functions" by Nick Trefethen](https://epubs.siam.org/doi/pdf/10.1137/141001007).